Using particle systems is a wonderful way to improve the juiciness as well as the aesthetics of your game.

 Thanks for reading the article, and hope you’ve learned something!

 Self Promotion Time :D - My game kQq is on Steam Greenlight now!
-If you think the game is worthy of being published, please vote for it!
+If you think the game is worth being published, please vote for it!